ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part3.md

 ### Powers

 Inside the `orderOfElement` method, we implicitly implemented the power of a group element by a positive integer.
 We should extract this logic into its own method.
-But powers are also available for negative exponents (they just have to be integers): in that case, we multiply the inverse element with itself sufficiently many times.
+But powers are also available for negative exponents (they just have to be integers): in that case, we multiply the inverse element with itself many times.

 We can implement this by recursion as follows.
 For positive exponents `n`, we define `a^n` by `a * a^(n-1)`.
 For negative exponents, we define `a^n` by `i(a)^(-n)`.
 The base case is `a^0 = e`.